-This is a web and mobile app that will help you visualise how your shot will be in a particular location.
+This is a web and mobile application that will help you visualise how your milky way picture will look in a particular location.
 You can see how light falls on your spot, during both day and night, by using the sun and moon location calculator.

 For example, if you want to photograph the blue boat house in Perth, WA, you can see where and when the sun will rise on a specific day.
-You can also check it with sunset, moonrise, etc. The Photographer’s Ephemeris also includes an iOS and Android version.
+You can also check the sunset, moonrise, etc.

 This is the app we use for identifying stars in the sky, such as Polaris (The North Star).

-You can quickly identify and locate stars, planets, constellations and more by simply pointing to the sky and letting your device rotate to tell you what you’re looking at.
+You can quickly identify and locate stars, planets, constellations and more.
+By simply pointing to the sky, the device will rotate and tell you what you’re looking at.

-It’s really handy to know what you’re taking photos of, and it makes you feel much more in touch with the sky above.
+It’s really handy to know what you’re taking photos of instead of finding the stars through your naked eye.
+It also makes you feel much more in touch with the night sky above.

 This reviewer says it better than I can:

-“If you are into astrophotography, this is a must have app.
-Finding the milky way is a cakewalk with this app.
-You can visualize and frame your shot to perfection with photopills.
+“If you are into astrophotography, this is a must-have.
+You can visualise and frame your shot to perfection with Photopills.
 There are so many other features that are useful too.
-Example if you have a manual lens like the Rokinon 14mm f2.8 you can use the calculator to calculate the right shutter speed for the set aperture and ISO values.”
+For example, if you have a manual lens like the Rokinon 14mm f2.8, you can use the calculator to calculate the right shutter speed for the set aperture and ISO values.”

-This article will provide you with excellent base knowledge for understanding how to capture photos of the Milky Way, but we wanted to go one step further.
+These apps will aid you in capturing great photos of the Milky Way.
+But we wanted to go one step further.

-We’ve put together a free three-part video course on Milky Way photography, to help you understand how to capture those breathtaking images in no time at all.
+We’ve put together free videos on Milky Way photography.
+Our goal is to help you understand how to capture those breathtaking milky way shots in no time at all.